Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 ### Environment Settings

-**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Release Notes And Installation Guide* ([UG1742](https://docs.amd.com/r/en-US/ug1742-vitis-release-notes)) (v2025.2) for setting up software and installing the VCK190 base platform.
+**IMPORTANT**: Before starting any tutorial, read and follow the *Vitis Release Notes and Installation Guide* ([UG1742](https://docs.amd.com/r/en-US/ug1742-vitis-release-notes)) (v2025.2) to set up software and install the VCK190 base platform.

-Run the following steps to setup environment (do **NOT** apply to tutorials that do not use the VCK190 base platform):
+Follow these steps to set up your environment (do **not** apply to tutorials that do not use the VCK190 base platform):

-1. Set up your platform by running the `xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script as provided in the platform download.
+1. Set up your platform: Run the `xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script from the platform download.
 This script sets up the `SYSROOT` and `CXX` variables.
 If the script is not present, you **must** run the `xilinx-versal-common-v2025.2/sdk.sh` command.
-2. Set up your `ROOTFS` to point to the `xilinx-versal-common-v2025.2/rootfs.ext4`.
+2. Set the `ROOTFS` path: Point it to `xilinx-versal-common-v2025.2/rootfs.ext4`.
-3. Set up your `IMAGE` to point to `xilinx-versal-common-v2025.2/Image`.
+3. Set the `IMAGE` path: Point it to `xilinx-versal-common-v2025.2/Image`.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.
+4. Set the `PLATFORM_REPO_PATHS` environment variable: Define it based on where you downloaded the platform.

 ### Getting Started with AI Engine Development Using the AI Engine Tutorials

 ![missing image](AI_Engine_dev_flow.png)

-If you are new with the AI Engine Architecture and tools, we recommend that you start with the [A to Z Bare-metal Flow](./Feature_Tutorials/01-aie_a_to_z/), which will guide you through the entire flow from platform creation in AMD Vivado™ to AI Engine application creation, system integration and testing on Hardware using the Vitis IDE.
+If you are new to AI Engine architecture and tools, start with the [A to Z Bare-metal Flow](./Feature_Tutorials/01-aie_a_to_z/).
+This tutorial takes you step-by-step from platform creation in AMD Vivado™ to AI Engine application creation, system integration, and hardware testing using the Vitis IDE.

 #### AI Engine Application Development

-To get started with AI Engine application development, we recommend that you look at the following tutorials:
+To start developing AI Engine applications, work through the following tutorials:

-- [DSP Library Tutorial](./Feature_Tutorials/08-dsp-library/) which will guide you to create an AI Engine using application using the AMD provided DSP library
+- [DSP Library Tutorial](./Feature_Tutorials/08-dsp-library/): Learn to create an AI Engine application using the AMD DSP library.
-- [AIE DSPLib and Model Composer](./Feature_Tutorials/10-aie-dsp-lib-model-composer/) which will also guide you to create an AI Engine using application using the AMD provided DSP library but using the ModelComposer tool which enables easy designs through a MATLAB Simulink environment.
+- [AIE DSPLib and Model Composer](./Feature_Tutorials/10-aie-dsp-lib-model-composer/): Learn to create an AI Engine application using the AMD provided DSP library with ModelComposer, enabling MATLAB Simulink-based design.
-- [Using GMIO with AIE](./Feature_Tutorials/02-using-gmio/) which goes through using the GMIOs for connectivity between the AI Engine and the DDR (through the NoC)
+- [Using GMIO with AIE](./Feature_Tutorials/02-using-gmio/): Learn how to connect AI Engine to DDR memory through the GMIO interface and NoC.
-- [Implementing an IIR Filter on the AIE](./Feature_Tutorials/14-implementing-iir-filter/) will guide you into custom kernel coding using a IIR application
+- [Implementing an IIR Filter on the AIE](./Feature_Tutorials/14-implementing-iir-filter/): Learn custom kernel coding with an IIR filter application.

-The following tutorials describe some features of the AI Engine, which might be useful for your application:
+Other tutorials covering useful AI Engine features include:

 - [Runtime Parameter Reconfiguration](./Feature_Tutorials/03-rtp-reconfiguration/)
 - [Packet Switching](./Feature_Tutorials/04-packet-switching/)